Remuneration Rules

 to Remuneration Rules

-Skilled worker and auxiliary worker the work duties are relatively simple and repetitive tasks that involve little or moderate novelty and variety and may involve handling of complex tools depending on the particular post.
-The aim of the job is skilled and timely performance of certain tasks or operations.
+Skilled worker and auxiliary worker – duties consist of relatively simple and repetitive tasks involving limited or moderate novelty and variety and may, depending on the position, include the use of complex tools.
+The role is aimed at the skilled and timely performance of specific tasks or operations.

 No Requirements Salary grade